 Is the stock market just a little too exciting for you?
 We believe real excitement happens when you minimize risk, while continuing to generate a healthy return.
 By converting your stocks into a fixed-rate annuity with Samaritan, you’ll enjoy guaranteed income for life, a portion of which is treated as non-taxable income.
 You’ll also be able to eliminate part of the gain and defer taxes on the rest.
 And if that’s not enough you’ll qualify for a charitable tax deduction too.

-By Amy Leis, Financial Advisor, Janey Montgomery Scott, LLC, and a member of of Samaritan’s Planned Giving Committee, a volunteer group of the region’s leading financial professionals, lending their time and expertise to guide the charitable estate planning efforts.
+By Amy Leis, PhD, CFP, Financial Advisor and Founder of Juno Wealth Management, and a member of Samaritan’s Planned Giving Committee, a volunteer group of the region’s leading financial professionals, lending their time and expertise to guide our charitable estate planning outreach.

 Do you want to receive income for life?